Sudo-JHare/IggyAPI/README.md

 - **Database**: Uses SQLite to cache IG metadata, with tables `cached_packages` and `registry_cache_info`.
 - **Caching**:
   - IG metadata is cached in memory and persisted to SQLite.
-  - The cache is refreshed every 4 hours or on demand via `/refresh-cache`.
+  - The cache is refreshed every 8 hours or on demand via `/refresh-cache`.
   - Profiles are cached in memory to reduce redundant downloads.
+- **Search Functionality**: Uses SpaCy for semantic and string similarity matching, with rapidfuzz as a fallback for string searches.
 - **Narrative Stripping**: The `include_narrative` parameter in the `get_profile` endpoint removes the `text` element from StructureDefinitions when set to `false`.
 - **Dependencies**:
   - `requests` and `feedparser` for fetching IG metadata from registries.
   - `sqlalchemy` for database operations.
   - `rapidfuzz` for fuzzy search functionality.
+  - `spacy` for semantic and string similarity searches.
   - `tenacity` for retrying failed registry requests.
 - **Error Handling**:
   - Returns HTTP 400 for invalid input (e.g., malformed IG names).